 - Have the courage to lead.
 When everyone else is waiting for someone to take action, these business owners lead by example.

 Time and again, I find that the most common factor behind successful business owners and entrepreneurs, is courage.

 Fact: A courageous business owner will always outperform a fearful one.
 This holds true, no matter how smart the fearful business owner is.

 For instance, many of the most fearful and least successful business owners I have met or studied, were very highly educated.
 However, as former US president Calvin Coolidge famously said, “The world is full of educated derelicts“.
 They were great at detail.
 Wonderful with research, yet lousy when it came to leaving their comfort zones.
 They lacked the courageous mindset of an entrepreneur.

 Smart and courageous

 Conversely, Apple was co-founded by a courageous university drop-out.
 And Steve Jobs was not alone.
 Dell founder Michael Dell never graduated.
 Nor did Henry Ford, Wendy’s CEO or Oracle co-founder Larry Ellison.
 (Ellison is worth an estimated $54 Billion, around 10 times more than Sir Richard Branson).
 Smart people for sure.
 That goes without saying.

-Since starting my business in 1995, I’ve worked with thousands of business owners.
+In the 25 years since starting my business, I’ve worked with thousands of business owners.
 I’ve found that nothing can stop a smart, courageous business owner from succeeding.
-And that nothing can stop a smart, fearful business owner from being average, at best.
+And that nothing can stop a smart, fearful business owner from being average… at best.